 The school provided college preparatory and general courses, and also had an “open air” school for girls as young as six.
 A June 29, 1912, advertisement for the school in the Boston Evening Transcript described the “open air school” as being “in a sunny weather-protected outdoor classroom built on a raised platform and connected with the first floor of the school building.”

 The school continued to operate at 507 Beacon until about 1925.
 Thereafter, Miss Curtis and Miss Peabody converted the property into a lodging house.

-By 1930, 507 Beacon was the home of Martin Joseph Connelly, an employee of the City Water Department, and his wife, Beasey A. (Harraghy) Connelly, who operated it as a lodging house.
+On November 23, 1928, 507 Beacon was purchased from Elizabeth Curtis and Lucy Peabody by Martin Joseph Connelly, an employee of the City Water Department, and his wife, Beesy (Bessy) A. (Harraghy) Connelly, who operated it as a lodging house.
 They previously had lived at 118 Pembroke.
-They are shown as the owners on the 1938 Bromley map.
-The continued to live at 507 Beacon, and operate it as a lodging house, until about 1942.

-In 1945, 507 Beacon was the home of Wilfred R. Gotreau, a musician and music teacher, and his wife, Germaine (Turcotte) Gotreau, who operated it as a lodging house.
+By 1945, 507 Beacon was the home of Wilfred R. Gotreau, a musician and music teacher, and his wife, Germaine (Turcotte) Gotreau, who operated it as a lodging house.
 They previously had lived at 437 Marlborough.
-They continued to live at 507 Beacon intil about 1953, when they moved to 12 Haviland.
+They continued to live at 507 Beacon until about 1953, when they moved to 12 Haviland.

 Martin Connelly had died in March of 1945, and in about 1954, Beesy Connelly moved back to 507 Beacon.
 She most recently had been living at 16 Dalrymple.
 Although she listed herself as “housekeeper” in the Lists of Residents for 507 Beacon, the lodging house inspection certificates issued in 1954 and later were in the name of Franklyn G. Bill and Sidney R. Handler.

 Beesy Connelly continued to live at 507 Beacon until her death in July of 1958.